xu3cl4/argminCS/README.md

 statistical power.
 In particular, the method ‘softmin.LOO’ is the main innovative component in the paper by Tianyu Zhang, Hao Lee and Jing Lei}.
-Several other methods are also implemented within the package to each method comparison and simulations.
+Several other methods are also implemented within the package to ease method comparison and simulations.

 ## Citation